Kev-gp/published-notes/content/Blogs/2024/July/Why Write.md

 Looking at my journal that lay before me, the contrast is striking.
 The written words flow freely without restraint.
 I write because I want to and I can let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.

 My small, unassuming notebook also serves a different purpose: notetaking.
 Not just notes from lectures but books, videos, and podcasts I find online.
-I’d often struggle to remember what I’ve read, and so I wonder:
+I’d often struggle to remember what I’ve read, which makes me wonder:

-> why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?
+> Why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?

 Nowadays my notebook acts as a trusty companion I carry with me everywhere I go, always there to capture fleeting thoughts and keep them safe until I could act on them.